Cultural influence of Star Trek: Star Trek and government activities

 In addition to space exploration, other government activities have been influenced by Star Trek.
 In 2020, the United States effort to develop a vaccine to protect against COVID-19 was named Operation Warp Speed, which is the brainchild of a huge Star Trek fan, Dr. Peter Marks.
-Dr. Marks leads the unit at the Food and Drug Administration which approves vaccines and therapies.
+Dr. Marks led the unit at the Food and Drug Administration which approves vaccines and therapies.